neothXT/SwiftNet/README.md

 CombineNetworking allows you to store your access tokens in keychain.
 Using keychain to store your access tokens requires you to provide keychain instance by setting value of `CNConfig.keychainInstance`.

 Please remember Apple's Keychain doesn't automatically remove entries created by an app upon its deletion.
 Do not worry, however.
-Only your app can access those entries.
-Nevertheless, if you're using CombineNetworking's safe storage, it is recommended to add some sort of app launch counter and upon first launch call `CNConfig.removeAccessToken(for endpoint: Endpoint? = nil)` to make sure any remaining old entries in keychain are removed.
+Only your app can access those entries, nevertheless, it's up to you to make sure those are removed from keychain if not needed anymore.
+CombineNetworking provides method `CNConfig.removeAccessToken(for endpoint: Endpoint? = nil)` to help you do it.
 ### Subscribe to a publisher

 ```Swift